jzzhang3/jzzhang3.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming M.S. student in Robotics at Carnegie Mellon Univeristy.
+I am an incoming M.S. student in Robotics at the Carnegie Mellon Univeristy [Robotics Institute](https://www.ri.cmu.edu/).
 I currently work as a short-term Research Scientist with [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/) at Georgia Tech.

-Previously, I graduated with a B.S. in Mechanical Engineering at Georgia Tech where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
+Previously, I graduated with a B.S. in Mechanical Engineering from the [Georgia Institute of Technology](https://www.gatech.edu/) where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
 My undergraduate research focused on Trajectory Optmization and Multi-agent Reinforcement Learning.

 In my free time, I love to cook, golf, hike, and travel, among many other things.